The contentious urban politics of planning for water scarcity

 Tracing water governance amidst socio-ecological crises in Berlin, Germany, and Cambridge, UK

-What has long been common elsewhere feels relatively novel in Northern Europe.
-Cities are running out of water, putting vulnerable and marginalized groups disproportionately at risk.
-This is leading to social and political conflicts around the causes and impacts of, and necessary responses, to water scarcity and its entanglements with urban planning policies related to housing, industrial development or sustainability transitions.
-What happens, then, when a city runs out of water?
-This project aims to understand how cities as collective actors plan for the water crisis in Germany and the United Kingdom.
-Doing so, it examines the contentious and under-researched urban politics of planning for water scarcity.
+What has long been common elsewhere feels relatively novel in Western Europe.
+Cities are increasingly confronted with the global water crisis, and particularly shortages, putting marginalized groups disproportionately at risk.
+This is leading to social and political conflicts around the causes and impacts of, and necessary responses to, water stress as well as its entanglements with urban planning policies related to housing, industrial development or sustainability transitions.

-• water scarcity
+• water

 • planning conflicts